netgen/ibexa-site-api/docs/introduction/index.rst

 The intention here is that the siteaccess should first show content in Croatian language if it's available, fallback to English translation when Croatian is not available and ignore any other language.
-However, this is quite hard to implement correctly with vanilla Repository API, even with the newest addition of siteaccess-aware Repository layer introduced in eZ Platform 7.2.
+However, this is quite hard to implement correctly with vanilla Repository API, even with the introduction of siteaccess-aware Repository layer in eZ Platform 7.2.

 With Site API this comes out of the box and you don't have to pay special attention to it.
 All possible ways to get a Content or a Location, whether through loading by ID, as a related Content,